 - How does the criminal injuries compensation authority work?

-- Is there a time limit for making a CICA claim for sexual abuse?
+- Is there a time limit for making sexual abuse claims through the CICA?

 - Assessing the severity of physical and psychological damage following sexual abuse.